-The judgments expressed by Yahveh Elohim with regard to the Serpent, the woman, and the man are active and ever so present in 2020.
+The judgments expressed by Yahveh Elohim concerning the Serpent, the woman, and the man are active and ever so present in 2020.
 Our world society is living evidence of the veracity of these words.

 A final reflection on this passage in Genesis 3:19 regards the root of the word ground.
 H127 – אֲדָמָה ad-aw-maw’; from H119 (אָדַם); soil (from its general redness): We have a related word with which you are well familiar, H120 – אָדָם ʼaw-dawm’; from H119 (אָדַם); ruddy i.e. a human being (an individual or the species, mankind, etc.): This word for ground and human being becomes the NAME of the first man, ADAM.

-It is ironic that the adamah (ground) from which the first adam (human being) is formed becomes a curse by the first Adam who represents all of humanity.
+Ironically, the adamah (ground) from which God formed the first adam (human being) becomes a curse by the first Adam, who represents all of humanity.

-I could end this blog post here on this very sad note.
+I could end this blog post here on this somber note.
 But let’s not do that.
 The end is uplifting.
-God had and has a plan to retrieve humankind out of the mess in which it is bogged down.
+God had and has a plan to retrieve humankind out of this bogged down mess.
 The solution involves the Savior Jesus Christ.

 From Genesis 3:19 and before, humankind is under a curse it has brought upon itself.
 Christ is the ultimate Antidote to lift that curse.
 Look at His role.